 YAHUAH'S GARDEN, EARTH

-The Hebrew word for our planet, Earth, is ERETS.
+The Hebrew word for our planet, Earth, is ARETS.
 (ALEF-RESH-TSADE)

 The festivals of Yahuah, as you know, reflect the redemption plan of Yahuah for all Israel.
 The atonement phase of the plan is accomplished, and the redemption is coming closer each day.
-Year-by-year we observe Pesach, Matsah, First-fruits, Shabuoth, Yom Teruah, Yom Kaphar, and Sukkoth, being reminded of our Deliverer and His passionate love for us.
-The last three on this list await their fulfillment, but each of them gives us a “shadow” or outline, detailing what Yahusha has done, and will do for His chosen ones.
+Year-by-year we observe Pesak, Matsah, First-fruits, Shabuoth, Yom Teruah, Yom Kafar, and Sukkoth, being reminded of our Deliverer and His passionate love for us.
+The last three on this list await their fulfillment, but each of them gives us a shadow or outline, detailing what Yahusha has done, and will do for His chosen ones.

-Pesach (literally “pass-over”, or “leap-over”) reminds us of several things that have happened, including the slaying of the first animal in the Garden of Eden to provide coverings for our first parents.
+Pesak (literally pass-over, or leap-over) reminds us of several things that have happened, including the slaying of the first animal in the Garden of Eden to provide coverings for our first parents.
 Yahuah used a lamb, as slain from the foundation of the world (Rev. 13:8).
-When we think of the first six thousand years as six “days”, we quickly realize the seventh day ahead of us begins the great “day of Yahuah when Yahusha returns to reclaim His Garden Earth, and gather His redeemed to be with Him again.
+When we think of the first six thousand years as six days, we realize the seventh day ahead of us begins the great day of Yahuah when Yahusha returns to reclaim His Garden Earth, and gather His redeemed to be with Him again.
 We’ve been apart from Him since the Fall, when sin first entered the world, bringing with it death.
 Death will be the final enemy to be overcome (1 Co.
 15:26).